 Mom’s sugar intake can make her children fat

-Diet and lifestyle 2. feb 2017 1 min Professor Mette Olaf Nielsen Written by Morten Busch
+Health and Wellness 2. feb 2017 1 min Professor Mette Olaf Nielsen Written by Morten Busch

 They say you are what you eat.
 New research shows, however, that you can also become what your mother eats.
 The researchers fed pregnant rats chocolate and sugary drinks, and their offspring became fat.
 Luckily, one can apparently end the problems again by changing the diet